Freedom of Information

 If an applicant is dissatisfied with a decision that has been made, an application for an Internal Review of the decision may be made.
 An Internal Review should be lodged in writing to the WA Police Force within 30 days after the Notice of Decision is received.
 An independent officer of Inspector rank or above will undertake the internal review and review the original decision.
 The Internal Review process will be complete within 15 days of the Internal Review request being received.

-Should an applicant be dissatisfied with the Internal Review, application may be made with the Office of the Information Commissioner.
+Should an applicant be dissatisfied with the Internal Review, application may be made with the Office of the Information Commissioner to conduct an External Review.
 This request must be lodged within 60 days of the Notice of Decision being given.

 All details relating to Internal and External Review processes are provided within the original Notice of Decision document.